Fairies are one of the three main sapient ancestries in Hanaq, characterized by their pink blood and hooved anatomy.

 • Bovines

-These resemble Equines but have insect-like features such as wings, body patterns, and—most commonly—solid-colored eyes.
-Despite appearances, they are still soft.
-Bugponies are unique in that they create eggs when having new young
+Bugponies resemble Equines but have insect-like features such as wings, body patterns, and—most commonly—solid-colored eyes.

 Fairies can produce viable offspring with both Dragons and Beasts.
 For example, hippogriffs are a notably common hybrid of Griffon and Equine, and a fairly common sight in Hanaq.